vaquarkhan/microservices-recipes-a-free-gitbook/chapters/09-testing-strategies.md

 ### 9.5.2 Debugging "It's the Network" with CLI

-The Senior Architect often needs to prove to application teams that the network is not the problemùor pinpoint exactly where it is.
+The Senior Architect often needs to prove to application teams that the network is not the problem-or pinpoint exactly where it is.

 **Scenario**: The checkout service is experiencing timeouts talking to inventory.